jwodder/reponews/README.rst

 | `Issues <https://github.com/jwodder/reponews/issues>`_

-Do you want to receive e-mail notifications about new issues, pull requests, and the like on your GitHub repositories?
-Of course you do — but turning on e-mail notifications in GitHub for repositories you're watching will mean you get an e-mail for every comment on every issue, which is a bit too much.
+Do you want to receive e-mail notifications about new issues, pull requests, discussions, releases, tags, stargazers, & forks on your GitHub repositories?
-``reponews`` aims for a happy medium: only e-mailing you about new issues and similar activity on repositories of your choice.
+Of course you do — but turning on e-mail notifications in GitHub for repositories you're watching will mean you get an e-mail for every comment on every issue, which is a bit too much.  ``reponews`` aims for a happy medium: only e-mailing you about new issues and similar activity — not about comments — and only on repositories of your choice.
 Simply set it up to run under cron or another job scheduler (sold separately) and you'll get periodic e-mails listing new events.

 Installation & Setup
 ====================